-B score - is of high quality but not sufficient to pass to step 2 of the evaluation 12,
+B score - is of high quality but not sufficient to pass to step 2 of the evaluation13,

-C score - is not of sufficient quality to pass to step 2 of the evaluation10.
+C score - is not of sufficient quality to pass to step 2 of the evaluation13.

 The step 1 evaluation outcome is provided to the applicants receiving a B or a C score through an information letter together with an evaluation report.
 It includes the panel ranking range of their proposal, the panel comment explaining the panel decision as well as the individual comments given by each reviewer.
-This communication is uploaded to the Participant Portal accounts of the PI and HI contacts (see section 3.2).
-Applicants who receive an A score are invited for an interview to present their project at the step 2 panel meeting in Brussels 13.
-Each panel decides on the exact format of its interviews (duration, number of slides allowed, time allocated to the presentation and the question and answer session) which will be communicated to the applicants after step 1.
-Applicants who pass to step 2 do not receive a step 1 evaluation report.
+This communication is uploaded to the Funding & Tenders Portal accounts of the PI and HI main contact person (see section 3.2).
+Applicants who receive an A score pass to step 2 of the evaluation and will not receive a step 1 evaluation report.